STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 |hpx| still supports calling :cpp:func:`hpx::parallel::v2::task_block::run`
 without an explicit executor object.
-In this case the task will be run using the executor associated with the execution policy which was used to call :cpp:func:`hpx::parallel::v2::define_task_block`.
+In this case the task will be run using the executor associated with the execution policy that was used to call :cpp:func:`hpx::parallel::v2::define_task_block`.